 Vinyl Cutting Machine

 One of the easiest ways to get designs on your wood signs is through the use of vinyl cutting machines like Silhouette or Cricuit.
-These sign-cutting methods are quite similar to the stencil process.
+These sign-cutting methods using Silhouette or Circuit are quite similar to the stencil process.

-It cuts patterns and letters out of adhesive vinyl sheets, which makes a more straightforward sign-making process.
-You can decorate signs on your own or the way you want it, or you can buy a pre-made layout online.
+Silhouette or Circuit cuts patterns and letters out of adhesive vinyl sheets, which makes a more straightforward sign-making process.
+You can decorate wood frame signs on your own or the way you want it, or you can buy a pre-made layout online.

 This method is best for people who have excellent handwriting in doing wooden sign painting.
-Your unique penmanship and using the stylish font can add an artistic touch to your wooden sign.
-But before you go ahead and paint, you should draw the letters using a pencil to serve as a guide and avoid mistakes.
+Your unique penmanship and using the stylish font can add an artistic touch to your wooden sign painting for your home.
+But before you go ahead and paint, you should draw/print the letters or font using a pencil or pen to serve as a guide and avoid mistakes.

-To get a precise and easy result, you can use a paint pen instead of a paintbrush to add color to your penciled plan.
-If you’re tracing with a black sharpie, you can make your sign stand-out by adding some white paint on its edges.
+To get a precise and super easy result you want, you can use a paint pen instead of a paintbrush to add color to your penciled plan.
+If you’re tracing the print with a black sharpie, you can make your sign stand-out by adding some white paint on its edges. su

 Build and Attach the Frame

 First, cut two or four small pieces of board with the same height as your sign and apply your chosen tint that really blends on your current layout.
 After drying it out, attach them to the sides of your rustic wood board by hammering finishing nails or by simply putting it together with glue.

-Don’t forget to add a sawtooth picture hanger at the back of your DIY sign so that you can place it on the walls easily.
+Don’t forget to add a sawtooth picture hanger at the back of your DIY sign so that you can place it on the walls easily for decor.

 Hang Your Sign

 No matter where you’ll place your wooden signs, never hang them above the eye level as it can appear less noticeable.
 If you intend to hang these signs at your home, our experts suggest to put them where they can be seen, like in the living room, dining room, door, or above the bed board.